yaoyao-liu/yaoyao-liu.github.io/openings.md

 If you are interested, please send me an email with your **CV** and **transcripts**.
 Please remember to submit your formal application through the [official system](https://ischool.illinois.edu/degrees-programs/graduate/phd-information-sciences/apply) as well.

-### Independent study

-If you are an undergraduate or graduate student at the University of Illinois Urbana-Champaign and are interested in working with me, feel free to email me or stop by my office.
-Additionally, if you'd like to chat about life, career plans, or research ideas, please don’t hesitate to contact me to schedule a meeting.

-### Visiting students
+### Visiting students and independent study students

-I always welcome visiting students for collaboration across a wide range of research areas.
-If you are an undergraduate, master's, or PhD student at another university and are interested in collaborating with me, please feel free to reach out.
+I always welcome visiting students and independent study students for collaboration across a wide range of research areas.
+If you are an undergraduate, master's, or PhD student and are interested in collaborating with me, please feel free to reach out.

 ### Contact information